carlomilanesi/measures-rs/docs/Tutorial.md

 This happens because they are absolute measures, not relative measures, like the ones shown in the previous sections.

 Mathematically speaking, such absolute measures are *points* of an *affine space*, while the relative measures, like lengths, temperature variations, and time durations are *vectors* of a *vector space*.

-To avoid using points instead of vectors or vice versa, the generic type `MeasurePoint` should be used, instead of using the generic type `Measure`, like in the following code:
+To avoid using points instead of vectors or vice versa, the generic type `MeasurePoint` should be used, instead of using the generic type `Measure`, like shown in the following code:
 ```rust
     let point1 = MeasurePoint::<Celsius>::new(10.);
     let variation = Measure::<Celsius>::new(2.);